dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 You could instead just ask your LLM assistant to complete the line.
 But how does your assistant know if `num` is nullable?
-Our experiments show that, after analyzing millions of programs, LLMs learn to approximate the same typing rules,
+Our experiments show that, after analyzing millions of programs, LLMs learn to approximate the same typing rules.

 If we ask an LLM early in it's pre-training process to complete the program above, it produces: